New England: 14 unique places and things to do in Massachusetts

 Afterward, explore Gloucester and visit Rockport.
 Shop around Bearskin Neck and enjoy Motif #1.
 Do not forget the beaches.
 Continue to Halibut State Park and take a walk alongside the old granite quarry and the shores.

 Since 1626, when the first settlers arrived in Salem, many people come to visit and mostly wanted only one thing; Witches!
 As it is probably best known for the witchcraft trials in 1692, this colorful coastal city has more to offer like a rich maritime heritage, historic architecture, and a lot of stories from almost four centuries.

-When I visited Salem, I missed Halloween about a few days, but the preparations for this day was already ongoing, and I could feel that it is a unique time for the city and its people.
-Maybe it is a good reason to go back one time?
+When I visited Salem, I missed Halloween about a few days, but the preparations for this day was already ongoing, and I could feel that it is a special time for the city and its people.
+Maybe it is an excellent reason to go back one time?

 5. Lexington & Concord

 If you cannot get enough of history, even if you already walked the freedom trail in Boston, Lexington and Concord is the place to be for you.
-About half an hour from Boston you will find the birthplace of American Liberty!
-Take a tour to Concord and ride along the historic Battle Road and learn everything of the legacy of the events from April 19, 1775.
-Start at the Lexington Battle Green where the outnumbered Lexington militia confronted the British army, and end up at the North Bridge, where colonial militiamen fired upon British Regulars.
+About half an hour from Boston, you will find the birthplace of American Liberty!
+Take a tour to Concord and ride along the historic Battle Road and learn everything about the legacy of the events from April 19, 1775.
+Start at the Lexington Battle Green, where the outnumbered Lexington militia confronted the British army, and end up at the North Bridge, where colonial militiamen fired upon British Regulars.